acconeer/acconeer-python-exploration/README.md

 ```
 python setup.py install --user
 ```
-Please note that the utilities module has to be reinstalled after any change in `acconeer_utils`.
+_** Note: The utilities module has to be reinstalled after any change in `acconeer_utils`, and therefore it is recommended to reinstall after each update of the Exploration Kit.**_

 #### XM112+XB112 serial on Linux